CoCoFL: Communication- and Computation-Aware Federated Learning via Partial NN Freezing and Quantization: Related Work

 Computation constraints in \ac{FL} devices have only recently attracted attention.
-Some employ asynchronous \ac{FL} rounds ~\cite{xie2020asynchronous}.
-However, this reduces the convergence stability~\cite{mcmahan2017communicationefficient}.
-Several others train subsets of the \ac{NN} on each device~\cite{xu2021helios,diao2020heterofl} by (temporarily) scaling the width (number of filters/neurons) of layers, and training the reduced \ac{NN} on the devices.
-This may save both communication and local computations.
-Very recently, \emph{Helios}~\cite{xu2021helios} and \emph{HeteroFL}~\cite{diao2020heterofl} proposed to create a separate subset per each device according to its available resources.
+Some employ asynchronous \ac{FL}~\citep{xie2020asynchronous}.
+However, this does not reduce memory requirements and may reduce the convergence stability~\citep{mcmahan2017communicationefficient}.
+FedProx~\citep{li2020federated} dynamically drops training data on straggling devices, which reduces computations but does not affect communication and memory requirements, and reduces the contribution of less capable devices.
+DISTREAL~\citep{rapp2022distreal} employs dropout to dynamically reduce the size of the trained \ac{NN}, reducing computations.
+They still transmit the full \ac{NN} updates, and, hence, do not reduce communication costs.
+Several others train subsets of the \ac{NN} on each device by (temporarily) scaling the width (number of filters/neurons) of layers.
+This may save communication, computation, and memory.
+In particular, Helios~\citep{xu2021helios}, HeteroFL~\citep{diao2020heterofl}, and FjORD~\citep{horvath2021fjord} proposed to create a separate subset per each device according to its available resources.
+However, training very small subsets on weak devices does not enable them to effectively learn from their data, as we show in our evaluation, reducing fairness, hence, the final accuracy.
+Additionally, the reductions in communication and computation achieved by width scaling are tightly coupled.
+Consequently, one of them forms the bottleneck, resulting in unexploited resources in the other metric.
+Finally,~\cite{yang2020energy} study the trade-off between communication and computation to minimize the overall energy consumption.
+This work is not applicable to a per-device computation or communication constraint.

-However, the reductions in communication and computation achieved by width scaling are tightly coupled.
-Consequently, one of these two forms the bottleneck, resulting in unexploited resources in the other metric.
-Finally,~\cite{yang2020energy} studies the trade-off between communication and computation to minimize the overall energy consumption.
-This work is not applicable to a per-device computation or communication constraint. \emph{In summary, none of the existing works on resource-constrained \ac{FL} supports separate per-device communication and computation constraints.} We achieve this by our novel combination of partial freezing and quantization.
+\emph{In summary, none of the existing works on resource-con\-strained \ac{FL} can adapt to per-device communication, computation, and memory constraints, while still effectively learning from all data on all devices.
+We achieve this through our novel combination of freezing and quantization.}